Tim Farron: Education

 In December 2010, he voted against increasing the cap on undergraduate university tuition fees from £3,000 to £9,000.
 Referring to Nick Clegg's earlier pledge not to raise fees—and the previous long-standing Liberal Democrat policy of abolishing them—he said: "Integrity is important.
 You must not only keep your word but be seen to keep your word.
 You can say no."

 Migration

 He was the first senior British politician to back the EU proposal for a quota to take in refugees during the Mediterranean crisis.
 He called for the UK to accept up to 60,000 non-EU refugees to help with the influx.
 He attended the Refugee solidarity march in London in September 2015 and gave the opening speech.
 In the 2016 Liberal Democrat Spring Conference, Farron accused the government of cowardice and heartlessness over their current refugee policy.

 Representation of women and minorities

-Farron has said that 50% of target seats will be represented by women and 10 per cent of target seats will be represented by black, Asian and minority ethnic (BAME) candidates.
+Farron said in June 2015 that Lib Dem members of parliament were "too male and too pale", so at least half of the party's target seats would be given women candidates and 10 per cent would have black, Asian, and minority ethnic (BAME) candidates.

-Farron's appointment of party spokespeople was applauded for its diversity with 12 women and 10 men given positions.
-Women also took high ranking roles such as defence and economics spokesperson.
+Farron's appointment of party spokespeople was applauded for its diversity, with twelve women and ten men given such positions.
+Women also took high-ranking roles, such as the defence and economics portfolios.